theDierickxLab/theDierickxLab/team/index.md

 {% include section.html %}

-## Funding

-Our work is made possible by funding from several organizations.
+## Funding" to "Our lab is supported by

 {:.center}

 {%